karrick/gosort/README.md

 At 100 integers, insertion sort (3) is most efficient.

-At about 5k integers, insertion sort (3) is slightly faster than heap sort.

-At about 7500, heap sort is more efficient than insertion sort (3).
+Somewhere between 1k and 10k integers, depending on the architecture and OS, heap sort is more efficient than insertion sort (3).